A Trip to Vallarta Botanical Garden-Puerto Vallarta, Mexico PT 1

 We then ventured into one of the open air conservatories, The Daneri Vireya Rhododendron House.
 The air was heavy with the sweet perfume of blooming orchids.
 This covered area sheltered a stunning variety of plants, each more 'swoon-worthy' than the last.

 Among them, tropical Rhododendron species caught my attention.
 Its presence is a reminder of the diversity that thrives under the care of the Vallarta Botanical Gardens.
-Rhododendron sect. vireya from SE Asia
+Rhododendron sect. vireya from SE Asia.

+"Vallarta Botanical Gardens is a leading environmental organization in Puerto Vallarta, Mexico, with the mission to study, preserve, and display Mexican native plants for the enjoyment of locals and international visitors and has been a top conservation leader in Mexico for over 17 years.
 From a world-class facility in Puerto Vallarta, Mexico, Vallarta Botanical Garden provides an unprecedented opportunity to share the wonder of the vast diversity of Mexico’s unrivaled and unique plant species with people from around the world.
 The assembled botanical collections are housed in a safe environment, and the Garden maintains the most-visited public collection of orchids in the country of Mexico.

 Additionally, The Vallarta Botanical Garden has focused on protecting endangered species and habitats since its founding in 2004.
 In an ongoing campaign, Vallarta Botanical Garden plays a vital role in a decade-long conservation project for the emblematic military macaw (ara militaris mexicanus), which was vanishing from the area until recently.
 The artificial nest box project has provided a vital link in the reproduction of this apex species, and wild military macaws can be seen daily at the botanical garden."